mzegarras/arm-templates-for-samples/README.md

   [Preview-Portal]: https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade

 #### 2. Create a resource group and the Azure resources
+> *Note: The `botId` parameter should be globally unique and is used as the immutable bot ID.
+Also used to configure the displayName of the bot, which is mutable.*

 ```bash
 # Pass in the path to the ARM template for the --template-file argument.
 # The argument for --template-file comes from the name of the templates located in the same folder as this README.
 az deployment create --name "<name-of-deployment>" --template-file "template-with-new-rg.json" --subscription "<subscription-guid>" --location "westus" --parameters appId="<msa-app-guid>" appSecret="<msa-app-password>" botId="<id-or-name-of-bot>" newServerFarmName="<name-of-server-farm>" newWebAppName="<name-of-web-app>" groupName="<new-group-name>" alwaysBuildOnDeploy=true
 ```

-> These instructions shows how to zipdeploy your code using `az webapp`.
+> *These instructions shows how to zipdeploy your code using `az webapp`.
 App Service's default behavior for zipdeploy is to not build the code or install any dependencies (e.g. you must zip up your binaries or your `node_modules` folder).
-If you do want the App service to build and/or install dependencies, add the optional parameter `"
+If you do want the App service to build and/or install dependencies, add the optional parameter `"*
 >
-> For more information on Kudu, visit their [GitHub repository][Kudu-Wiki].
+> *For more information on Kudu, visit their [GitHub repository][Kudu-Wiki].*

 To see all available ARM template parameters and their descriptions, scroll down or click [here](#ARM-Template-Parameters-(new-Resource-Group)).